DavidHe1127/aws-cert/solution_architect_associate/index.md

     * Cold HDD (SC1) - Lowest Cost Storage for infrequently accessed workloads, file server
     * Magnetic - previous generation. `Can be a root volume`
    ------------------------------------------
    * By default, EBS volumes will be deleted on ec2 instance termination.
+But can be specified to keep the volume
    * Root volume is simply where you can boot your OS from.
    * EBS Root Volume of your Default AMI **CANNOT** be encrypted.
 But this can be done when creating AMI's in the AWS console or using the api.
    * Additional volumes can be encrypted.